If you need help buying a home, a joint borrower sole proprietor mortgage (also known as a JBSP mortgage) could be right for you.

 As lending criteria can vary between different mortgage providers, you should speak to an independent mortgage broker to find out which mortgage lender is right for you.

 How YesCanDo Money Can Help

-JBSP mortgages are a great option if you’re struggling to get a mortgage alone.
-With the combined income of several applicants, there will be less risk to the lender, as you will have a better chance of making your mortgage repayments over the mortgage term.
+JBSP mortgages are a great option if you’re struggling to get a mortgage on your own.
+With the combined income of several applicants, there will be less risk to the mortgage lender if you have a joint mortgage with a joint borrower, as you will have a better chance of making your mortgage repayments over the mortgage term.

-If you are interested in knowing more, get in touch with our expert team.
-We will get to know you and any supporting borrower and will advise you on the best way forwards.
+If you are interested in knowing more about a joint mortgage, get in touch with our expert team.
+We will get to know you and any supporting borrowers and will advise you on the best way forwards.

 We will explore all of your options

 Should we think a JBSP mortgage is right for you, we will search the market for the best mortgage deal and will support you with your mortgage application.